How to Use a Limiter to Boost Voice Recording Levels in DaVinci Resolve

 Adjust Make Up Gain

 Now adjust the gain with the Make Up slider, and watch as the changes are expressed on the graph and meters.
-If your peak input level is -12dB, you won’t need to move this slider much to get it to an ideal level for dialogue.
+If your peak input level is -12dB, you won’t need to this slider much to get it to an ideal level for dialogue.
 Try setting the gain make up so that the Output Meter read-out peaks at about -14db.

 Set the Threshold

 Then set your Threshold.
-For dialogue, I usually adjust this to one point the value to set Make Up.
+For dialogue, I usually adjust this to one point above the value to set Make Up.
 So In this example our Gain Make Up is set to –14dB.
 So I will set my Threshold to -15dB.

 Set the Attack and Release.
 For Dialogue, I like to have this set to the default setting.
 In Fairlight that is .70ms.93.
-Since we are dealing the occasional peak, the Hold can be set to 0ms
+Since we are dealing just the occasional peak, the Hold can be set to 0ms

 Lastly, set your Release.
 If your dialogue is only occasionally hitting the threshold, setting this to the 50ms should be fine.